SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/microservice-java.md

 ### Developing the IP-tracker microservice

-This microservice application creates a warning alarm message (for demonstration purposes) and it exposes endpoints to:
+This microservice web app creates a warning alarm message (for demonstration purposes) and it exposes endpoints to:

 - Verify that the microservice is up and running.
 - Pass a parameter to the platform and return a formatted string.